filecoin-project/venus/CONTRIBUTING.md

 The overarching concern is safety of the user: do not give the user an incorrect view of the world.

+* **DO NOT INTENTIONALLY CRASH THE NODE**.
+Don't panic() if you can exit cleanly. panic()ing stops the node from doing useful work that might be unrelated to the error and does not give subsystems an opportunity to clean up, thus potentially creating additional problems.
   * If an error is likely a function of an input, discard the input.
   * If an error could be transient, attempt to continue making progress.
   * If an error appears to be permanent or we have inconsistent internal state, error out to the top level and exit cleanly if possible.
-* **DO NOT INTENTIONALLY CRASH THE NODE**.
-Don't panic() if you can exit cleanly. panic()ing stops the node from doing useful work that might be unrelated to the error and does not give subsystems an opportunity to clean up, thus potentially creating additional problems.

 We should log an ERROR only in truly unexpected conditions that should not happen and that a dev should go look at.

 #### Testing

-- All code must be unit tested.
+- All new code should be accompanied by unit tests (except commands, which should be daemon tested).
+Prefer focussed unit tests to integration tests for thorough validation of behaviour.
+Existing code is not necessarily a good model, here.
 - Prefer to test the output/contracts.
 - Daemon tests (integration tests that run a node and send it commands):
-  - Daemon tests are not a substitute for unit tests: the foo command implementation should be unit tested in the `foo_test.go` file
   - Daemon tests should test integration, not comprehensive functionality
   - Daemon tests should validate that their responses conform to a JSON schema
-  - Daemon tests for foo go into `foo_daemon_test.go` (so `foo.go` should have *both* `foo_test.go` and `foo_daemon_test.go`)

 #### Profiling